DevShadows/Fresh-Blooket-Hacks/README.md

 # Blooket-Hack
-Some sweet blooket hacks that likely work
+Some sweet blooket hacks that likely work.
+Known non-working cheats: Use Any Blook, Please create an issue if you find a cheat that doesn't work.
+I am actively working on fixing these, and notice on other non-working cheats would be very helpful.

 # Instructions
 To use the Blooket hacks: Copy gui.min.js and paste it into a bookmark.
 Run the bookmark while on Blooket to open the hacks